Timeline of the Second Nagorno-Karabakh War: 14 October

 Fighting continued; at approximately 09:00, the Azerbaijani MoD stated that Armenian forces were shelling several districts.
 Azerbaijan said they controlled over three villages in Fuzuli and five in Khojavend.
 Overnight, Azerbaijan reported to have destroyed OTR-21 Tochka missile launchers situated in two locations in areas of Armenia bordering Kalbajar District that it stated were targeting its cities.

 Russia, engaging in high-level shuttle diplomacy and seeking to verify the Azerbaijani strike, reiterated its appeal to both sides to end fighting and indicated a readiness to deploy a military observer mission to the front to assist in securing the truce.
 This was agreed to by Armenia, and conditionally by Azerbaijan.
 Turkey and Azerbaijan maintained that the Minsk Group had failed to achieve a lasting solution to the war and insisted on four-way negotiations that would involve Armenia, Azerbaijan, Russia, and Turkey.

 15 October

-Fighting continued; the Azerbaijani MoD stated that Armenian forces had shelled a funeral in Tartar, killing four civilians and injuring four, witnessed by a Dozhd correspondent.
+Fighting continued; the Azerbaijani MoD stated that Armenian forces had shelled a funeral in Tartar, killing four civilians and injuring four, witnessed by a TV Rain correspondent.
 The Armenian MoD stated Azerbaijan forces were shelling along the front, with the Qirmizi Bazar in Martuni Province being shelled with BM-30 Smerch.
 The Azerbaijan MOD stated its forces had seized control of Arış in Fuzuli, Doşulu in Jabrayil, and several settlements in Khojavend District.